-9th March: Following the end-of-term exams Mr L maintained homogeneous groups even after IMK consolidation for a topic was completed.
+9th March: Following the exams Mr L maintained homogeneous groups even after IMK consolidation for a topic was completed.
 He indicated that the 'repeats' had benefited from IMK consolidation.
 The counselor urged him to implement heterogeneous groups especially for the core material.

 One month later: Mr L indicated that the 'repeats' had given up on mathematics.
-So he decided to try to integrate some of them with the rest of the $class^{6}$.
+So he decided to try to integrate some of them with the rest of the class6.
+He said that he had been inspired by the movie "Patch Adams".